WeBeFit Logo - Fitness. Plain and Simple.

 The Bottom Line

-The results are good for bodybuilders.
-Muscle gains can now be directly attributed to creatine intake in doses as low as 2 to 5 grams a day and particularly when combined with a whey protein.
+The results are good for nearly everybody.
+Muscle gains can now be directly attributed to creatine intake in doses as low as 2 to 5 grams a day, particularly when combined with a whey protein.

-If you are looking for a supplement to help build muscle AND you don't have risk factors for kidney or liver disease, you might consider talking to your doctor about the possibility of adding creatine monohydrate as a regular supplement.
+If you are looking for a supplement to help build muscle AND you don't have risk factors for kidney or liver disease, AND you have not been diagnosed or are at risk for sickle cell anemia, you might consider talking to your doctor about the possibility of adding creatine monohydrate as a regular supplement.

 Links for More Info